MichiganCOG/MINT/README.md

 - Group variation patterns seem non existent, possible due to conflict with number of samples.
 - Sample variations seem to show opposite of expected trend, i.e., including more samples would be beneficial but in our case including makes us remove less nodes.
 Why?
 - 1 possible explanation is that for 30 and 40 groups, they don't divide the number of nodes evenly and hence their results need to be discounted.
+- Removed 30 and 40 groups and ran results on 1 system, hyaloidcanal.
+Results seem more consistent.
+- Current weird trend is that in increasing samples beyond a point, number of params to prune seems to dip.
+Confirming this by running 650samples/class experiment.

 ### Experiment 2: [Pruning filters for efficient Convnets](https://openreview.net/pdf?id=rJqFGTslg)